aalittle/mymedia/README.md

 mymedia
 =======

 **Go here for a video walkthrough of the steps below: http://youtu.be/QgHu_O3SgxQ **

+**Go here to learn more about the Django bits of the project: http://youtu.be/qUpiWWjOfRw **

 MyMedia is a simple REST API implemented with Django REST Framework - http://django-rest-framework.org/.